Characterizing Idioms: Conventionality and Contingency: Analyses

 \subsection{Analysis 3: interaction and correlation of measures}

-Here we show that idioms fall in the expected area of our two-dimensional space with no sharp discontinuities or correlation between the measures, thus confirming our predictions.
+Here we show that idioms fall in the expected area of our two-dimensional space, with no evidence of correlation between the measures.
+Our results provide evidence against the notion of a special mechanism for idioms, whereby conventionality and contingency are expected to covary.

 Recall the 2x2 matrix of contingency versus conventionality (Figure~\ref{table:2by2}), where idioms were expected to be in the top left quadrant.
-Plotting our measures against each other gives us the results in Figure~\ref{twobytwo_0}.
+Figure~\ref{twobytwo_0} shows our results.
 Since the conventionality scores were for individual words, we averaged the scores of the head word and the primary non-head word (i.e., the verb and the object for verb object phrases, the adjective and the noun for adjective noun phrases, the two nouns in noun noun phrases, and the two words of the same category in binomial phrases).
-The plot shows the average values of the target and matched phrases only if the phrase and matched structure both occurred in at least 30 sentences in the BNC.
+The plot shows the average values of the target and matched phrases.